fabius/kccs-pcd-2020/DOCUMENTATION.md

 ### Signal messenger
 Signal took a first step in the right direction.
-Signal makes each client device hash its phone number locally on the edge **before uploading** that hash to their servers.
+Signal makes each client device hash its phone number locally on the edge **before uploading** [@marlinspike_technology_2017] that hash to their servers.
 This is in stark contrast to other messengers which are not looking deep into privacy respecting solutions.
 This is due to monetary reasons among others.
 However, even though this is better than uploading and storing everything in plain text, a typical phone number only consists of about 10 digits.
-Hence these hashes are vulnerable to brute-force/dictionary attacks.
+Hence these hashes are vulnerable to brute-force/dictionary attacks [@bosnjak_brute-force_2018].

 Signal is aware of this issue and therefore falls back on a hardware solution.
-In this case Intel's trusted execution environment (SGX) is being used.
+In this case Intel's trusted execution environment (SGX) [@marlinspike_technology_2017] is being used.
 This however only moves the trust issue to another level/party and does not solve it for good.

 ## Improvement approach
 Research question: Can we find a way to increase our pre-image complexity up to